 3.5 Position Summary

-The Position Summary gives you a quick overview with the number of keywords ranking in the top 3 positions, in positions 4-10 and in position 11-50.
+The Position Summary gives you a quick overview with the number of keywords ranking in the top 3 positions, in positions 4-10, and in positions 11-50.
 So with a quick glance, you’ll be able to understand the overall search engine rankings of your website without having the need to use a spreadsheet.

 3.6 Top Winning Posts PRO